HemitSystemutvikling/ePROM/SendeMeldingTilInnbyggerV2.md

 **Parametere - Inn**

-* apiKey – ApiKey of the end user system placing the order
+* apiKey – ApiKey of the end user system sending the message
 * messageToCitizenId – The Id of the message
 * notificationChannel – The actual channel used to send the document to the citizen `{ None | Helsenorge | DigitalMailbox | Unsecure | PhysicalMailbox }`
-* formOrderStatus – Status of the formOrder `{ Ordered | Error }`
+* sentStatus – Status of the message `{ Sent | Error }`
-  + Ordered – The formOrder was successful
+  + Sent – The message was successfully sent
-  + Error – The formOrder was not successfull.
+  + Error – The message was not successfully sent.
 For time being, the only reason for this is when the patient cannot be notified because there is no way to make contact.

 **Parametere - Ut**